2023 Feb 27 - March 12

 2018 - System Configurator

-in 2018 I built a web server to guide my Company's Sales Team through the configuration of complex automation systems, up to the printing of a multilingual official quotation document.
-In August 2021 I started to log some statistics to improve the server based on users experience, and I found that in one year the configurator pages got over 50k hits and more than 700 concrete CRM Business Opportunities were created
+in 2018 I built a web server to support our Sales Team through the configuration of complex automation systems, up to the printing of a multilingual official quotation document.
+The system configurator is linked to the Compamy ERP Systems and to the CRM system and every year generates more than 700 CRM Business Opportunities, including one or more quotations 💥

 2020 - BIG DATA